yongbinfeng/PatatrackRecipe/readme.md

-# steps to run PataTrack and FACILE on the same GPU
+# steps to run Patatrack and FACILE on the same GPU
 ```
 cmsrel CMSSW_11_2_0_pre10_Patatrack
 cd CMSSW_11_2_0_pre10_Patatrack/src/